 (17) The QSE representing an ESR may withdraw energy from the ERCOT System only when dispatched by SCED to do so.
 An ESR may telemeter a status of OUT only if the ESR is in Outage status.

-6.5.7.3.1 Determination of Real-Time On-Line Reliability Deployment Price Adder
+6.5.7.3.1 SCED Pricing Run

-(1) The following categories of reliability deployments are considered in the determination of the Real-Time Reliability Deployment Price Adder for Energy, and the Real-Time Reliability Deployment Price Adders for Ancillary Services:
+(1) The following categories of reliability deployments are considered in the determination of the binding Real-Time LMPs for Energy, and the binding Real-Time MCPCs for Ancillary Services in the SCED Pricing Run:

-(a) RUC-committed Resources, except for those whose QSEs have opted out of RUC Settlement in accordance with paragraph (14) of Section 5.5.2, Reliability Unit Commitment (RUC) Process;
+(a) RUC-committed Resources, except for those whose QSEs have opted out of RUC Settlement in accordance with paragraph (21) of Section 5.5.2, Reliability Unit Commitment (RUC) Process;

-(b) RMR Resources that are On-Line, including capacity secured to prevent an Emergency Condition pursuant to paragraph (4) of Section 6.5.1.1, ERCOT Control Area Authority;
+(b) RMR Resources that are On-Line;

-(c) Deployed Load Resources other than CLRs;
+(c) ERCOT-directed deployment of Ancillary Services from Load Resources other than CLRs;

-(d) Deployed ERS;
+(d) ERCOT-directed deployed ERS;

 (e) Real-Time DC Tie imports during an EEA where the total adjustment shall not exceed 1,250 MW in a single interval;